Small Business Retirement Plans in Louisville, KY

 • Highly customized plans are available

-Why Should I Consult With a Financial Advisor in Louisville, KY to Assist With My Small Business Retirement Plan?
+Why Should I Consult With a Financial Advisor in Louisville, KY to Help With My Small Business Retirement Plan?

-Opening small business retirement plans is far different from setting up a personal account at your local Louisville, KY bank.
-While the federal government does not currently obligate any business to offer a retirement plan to workers, some states require businesses of a certain size to have a retirement plan.
-Louisville, KY retirement consultants that have spent years helping business owners create retirement plans are usually needed to not only make sure you get the benefits you're looking for, but that you follow frequently chancing tax and business laws.
+Setting up small business retirement plans is far different from setting up a personal account at your local Louisville, KY bank.
+While the federal government does not currently obligate any business to offer retirement savings options to employees, some states require employers of a certain size to offer access to a retirement plan.
+Louisville, KY retirement consultants that have spent years helping business owners create retirement plans are usually needed to not only ensure you and your employees get the most out of your plan, but that you follow evolving tax and business laws.

-As your Louisville, KY retirement plan consultants for your small business, our advisers will:
+As your Louisville, KY retirement plan consultants for your small business, our financial planners will:

-• Help you elect which plan works best for you and your employees, and the right custodian to hold plan assets
+• Help you decide the "right" plan for you, and the right custodian to hold plan assets

-• Assist you in establishing your plan, including creating a document that complies with IRS code, establishing a trust for plan assets, helping employees understand the plan's terms, and creating a record keeping system
+• Assist you in setting up your plan, including creating a document that complies with IRS code, establishing a trust for plan assets, helping employees understand how specific of the plan apply to their retirement, and developing a record keeping system

 • Help you operate your plan by adapting as we need to to relevant laws, managing the plan's assets, and distributing benefits

 Correct Capital's Louisville, KY financial planners are fiduciary advisors, meaning we are obligated, by law and by ethics to only offer advice based on what we believe is in your best interest.
-We work for you, and not our own firm.
-Schedule a meeting with a member of our advisor team today.
+As an independent firm, we have the freedom and flexibility to tailor our offerings to best suit the goals of our clients.
+Request a consultation with a member of our advisor team today.

 Common Challenges and Solutions in Small Business Retirement Plans